SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/log-analysis-quickstart.md

 ### Keywords and Metadata

 This Dashboard provides several ways to monitor your logs based on the metadata of your data.
 All of the Panels include searches for specific issues.
-You can learn more about metadata options in [Search Metadata](/docs/search/get-started-with-search/search-basics/built-in-metadata).
+You can learn more about metadata options in [Built-In Metadata](/docs/search/get-started-with-search/search-basics/built-in-metadata).

 * **High Priority Keywords.** Displays how often the terms error, failure, and exception appear in all log messages over time.
 * **Medium Priority Keywords.** Displays how often the terms time out, warn, check, exist, reject, deny, and timeout appear in all log messages over time.